fertrig/trigoso.xyz/content/food/prep.md

 When oven is hot, take skillet out, melt salted butter on it, place slices on bread on it, press them a bit so they soak up the butter, then flip them, then put them in the oven for 10 minutes, or 15 minutes for more toasty texture.

+## Chicken salad for sandwich
+- 3 chicken breasts
+- 2 cups of crunchy things: chopped celery, red cabagge, chopped almonds
+- 1 1/4 cups of mayo
+- 3 tbsp of vinegar
+- 5 pinches of salt

+Boil chicken breasts in water until internal temp is 160.

+When chicken is done move it to the blender.
+Let it rest for 5 minutes.
+Then blend it at speed 1 using baton until shredded.

+Pour chicken into large bowl, add the crunchy things, mayo, vinegar and salt.
+Stir.

+Test: If too salty add vinegar.
+If too sour add salt.
+If too dry add mayo.